about usthe club

 For 14 years, Colour in Camera was our ‘annual’ audio visual show.
 It started in 1977 as a way of showing in public the slide/tape programmes that some of the members were producing at the time: sequences of slides were shown to a recorded soundtrack.
 The idea was prompted when Kodak decided to stop sponsoring the very professional two-projector shows produced by Alfred Gregory (photographer on the 1953 Everest expedition) and others, which the club had been booking and presenting in the Simon Balle school for several years.
 Why couldn’t we do our own show?

 Colour in Camera soon became almost an annual event, moving to the more professional environment of Castle Hall (now the Hertford Theatre) as soon as it was built in 1979.
 The final show was produced in 1991.
 In its time Colour in Camera was an important part of the Club’s activities, not only financially but also because slides and AV were popular media for many of the members.
-There were about eight or nine shows over the 14 year period.
+There were eight or nine shows over the 14 year period.

-The first show used two Rollei projectors with a manual dissolve system built to a very high standard by a club member (a racing mechanic!).
+The first show used two Rollei projectors with a manual dissolve system built to a very high standard by a club member (a racing mechanic).
 Soon the system was updated to twin Kodak Carousel projectors with a commercial ‘Diafade 2’ dissolve unit – also designed by a member.

 EAF / East Anglian Federation

-The East Anglian Federation of Photographic Societies, of which HDCC is a member, was founded in 1910.
+The East Anglian Federation of Photographic Societies, of which HDCC was a member, was founded in 1910.
 Part of the Photographic Alliance of Great Britain, it is the largest such federation in the UK, supporting around 120 clubs with more than 4,500 individual members.
 It covers Hertfordshire to the east of the M1, plus Bedfordshire, Cambridgeshire, Essex, Norfolk and Suffolk.
 The Federation supports clubs with lists of judges and lecturers, and organises courses, workshops and other events of interest to individual members.
 Each year it mounts an important exhibition of prints and projected images which is hosted by one of its clubs: Hertford hosted the EAF Exhibition in 1973 and again in 2001.

 PAGB / Photographic Alliance of Great Britain